amnestywebsite/humanity-blueprint/README.md

 ### Why
 So potnetial theme users can quickly demo our free and open source theme in the browser with no set up required

-Whats in the blue print
+Whats in the blue print - Nothing yet

 | Asset | Status | Link |
 |----|----|----|